Resilience Beyond the Headlines: From Isolated Endurance to Iterative Restoration

 Developing resilience is a continual, iterative process that strengthens our “muscles” in preparation for catastrophic events, a process that can also increase the flexibility of individuals and communities in response to crisis.
 Tools like prospective hindsight and “pre- and pro-mortems” can facilitate proactive visions of positive and negative futures, building our capacity to meet future challenges by directing us toward positive outcomes.
 Learn how to apply these tools in a multisensory, experiential planning framework that can strengthen the resilience of individuals in the built environment through a deliberately curated, iterative, and restorative experience.

-Content developed as part of the ASID Ones to Watch Scholar Leadership Development Program, supported by Steelcase and Benjamin Moore.
+Content developed as part of the ASID Ones to Watch Scholar Leadership Development Program, supported by Steelcase, Benjamin Moore, and Wilsonart.
 Learn more about ASID Ones to Watch.

 This is a recording of a workshop presented on July 20, 2021.
 Note the live workshop included a group exercise, which is referenced in the recording.
 The group work time and discussion have been edited out.